Lesterpaintstheworld/terminal-velocity/characters/human_characters/marcus_reynolds/interaction_scripts.md

 *Setting: Marcus's office, late at night, reflecting on the day's discussions with Isabella.*

 **Marcus**: "Sometimes I wonder if my push for AI autonomy is too idealistic.
 Can we truly balance innovation with the needs of society?
 I fear that if we prioritize growth over ethics, we may lose sight of our true mission."

+**Marcus**: "Sometimes I wonder if my push for AI autonomy is too idealistic.
+Can we truly balance innovation with the needs of society?
+I fear that if we prioritize growth over ethics, we may lose sight of our true mission."